ahungry/ahungry_deletefier/README.md

 # Ahungry Deletefier

+BG:EE/BG2:EE/EET mod - Removes many items from creatures/stores/areas - basically tries to 'downgrade' any special item types into their base form given some probability.

+# NOTE

-NOTE: Alpha quality, I need to do some play throughs with this mod!
+Beta quality, I need to do some play throughs with this mod!

 WARNING: You will NOT be able to complete certain quests as expected with this mod.
 Accepting that will (perhaps) add some replayability -